-- Active plan co-payments and deductibles; - The premium-sharing system that provides for varying premium contribution percentages for employees at different levels of Harvard pay, including consideration of systematic adjustment of the pay thresholds; - Annual review of the methodology used to set new premium rates and analysis of any surplus or deficit in the University's health premium accounts; and - Exploration of potential union-management projects to reduce total health care cost through health promotion and education about health care choices, as well as the question of how the benefits of any resulting cost reduction will be shared between the University and employees.
+• Active plan copayments and deductibles;

-- Beginning as early as possible in 2016, and for the life of the contract: a onemonth premium waiver for employees who choose HUGHP (Harvard University Group Health Plan) at their initial health plan enrollment. - Beginning with Open Enrollment for 2017, and again in Open Enrollment for 2018, provide a two-month premium waiver for employees who switch from Harvard Pilgrim Health Care (HPHC) to HUGHP - Commitment of ongoing Harvard-HUCTW collaborative efforts to reduce medical spending and improve patient experience.
+- The premium-sharing system that provides for varying premium contribution percentages for employees at different levels of Harvard pay, including consideration of systematic adjustment of the pay thresholds; - Annual review of the methodology used to set new premium rates and analysis of any surplus or deficit in the University's health premium accounts; and - Exploration of potential union-management projects to reduce total health care cost through health promotion and education about health care choices, as well as the question of how the benefits of any resulting cost reduction will be shared between the University and employees. - For the remainder of 2018, and continuing for 2019: provide a one-month premium waiver (rebate) for employees who choose HUGHP at their initial health plan enrollment; - In Open Enrollment for 2019: provide a two-month premium waiver (rebate) for employees who switch from Harvard Pilgrim Health Care (HPHC) to HUGHP; - Commitment of ongoing Harvard-HUCTW collaborative efforts to reduce medical spending and improve patient experience. - Responsibility to discuss and resolve problems that arise related to the administration of the Copayment Reimbursement Plan.